beccadax/appnetkit/README.md

 Basis of the API.
 Set the accessToken, then use the other methods to access parts of the API. +[ANSession defaultSession] is a convenience method for the common case where you're using only one session for the whole app; you can also allocate several different ANSessions and use them separately.

 ANSession also manages UIApplication's network activity indicator.
-This should probably be configurable in various ways, not the least because it's the only way in which this app depends on iOS-specific APIs.
+This should probably be configurable in various ways, not the least because it's the only way in which this library depends on iOS-specific APIs.

 ANResource, ANUser, and ANPost
 ----------------------------

-ANResource represents any server-side object represented by a JSON dictionary.
+ANResource represents anything the server sends as a JSON object.
 ANUser and ANPost are subclasses for the Stream API's User and Post objects, respectively.

 ANRequest and subclasses
 ---------------------

-Represent specific API requests.
+ANRequest subclasses represent specific API requests.
 You don't normally have to use them--ANSession has APIs for common requests--but they are public API, and using them directly can give you finer control than ANSession allows.

 Author
 ======